Inhishonor/awesome-linux-desktop/README.md

 * [Source Code](https://invent.kde.org/plasma)
 * [Themes](https://store.kde.org/browse?cat=104&ord=latest)
 ### GNOME
+A very popular desktop environment that is used as the default of many linux distributions.
+It is more of a heavy-weight desktop environemnt, and attempts to be an easy to use and elegant.
+It is designed to be simple, with many options avaliable through extensions.
 * [Website](https://www.gnome.org/)
 * [Source Code](https://gitlab.gnome.org/GNOME)
 * [Themes](https://www.gnome-look.org/browse/)
 ### Cinnamon
 A medium weight desktop environment developed by the team behind Linux Mint.
 It is designed to be user-freindly above all else.
+It is designed with traditional computing in mind.
+It is a fork of GNOME 3.
 * [Website](https://projects.linuxmint.com/cinnamon/)
 * [Source Code](https://github.com/linuxmint/cinnamon)
 * [Themes](https://cinnamon-spices.linuxmint.com/themes)